kebaldwi/DNAC-TEMPLATES/LABS/LAB-L-CICD-Orchestration/cicd-2-discovery/03-pipeline.md

-# Hierarchy Build Python Pipeline
+# Device Discovery Python Pipeline

-The **Python** programming language is a powerful tool for building programs related to **REST-API** calls and allows us to utilize several features to accomplish everyday tasks.
-In this section of the tutorial, we will use a simple REST-API set, which has been grouped into a **Python** program.
+In this section of the tutorial, we will continue using a simple REST-API set, which has been grouped into a **Python** program.
 We will then construct a Jenkins Pipeline to automate the provisioning of the settings that may be modified in the **CSV** on Cisco DNA Center.

-## Python Program `deploy_hierarchy.py`
+## Device Discovery Python Program

 These **Python** program files are groupings of API, which allow us to have workflows defined for specific tasks.
 Programs also have modules included in them which allows for the reusability of code.